rssr25/Computer-Vision/readme.txt

-Some projects done using python, oppencv and deep learning.
+Some projects done using python, opencv and deep learning.